How much money can you earn as a consultant, freelancer or locum solicitor?

 Whilst there is no definite amount to indicate, it is possible to talk about particular levels of work depending on the field of law.

-In family or litigation I think working as a consultant should really be an act of last resort.
+In litigation I think working as a consultant should really be an act of last resort.
 Most consultants or locums are lucky to get 1 month filled in every 12 months at the moment.
 Longer term locums seem to always be available for new assignments and the newer consultants don’t really stand much of a chance.
-It would be better for consultants to be aiming at providing an ongoing family law service at a firm who do not deal with much family law.
-Offer the service on an ad hoc basis and you may find it beneficial to maintain the work on an hourly rate – possibly £25 per hour – whilst looking around for sick leave cover or maternity contracts.
+Offer the service on an ad hoc basis and you may find it beneficial to maintain the work on an hourly rate – possibly £30-35 per hour – whilst looking around for sick leave cover or maternity contracts.

 Employment law is a very hard area to get any work for – we have locums and consultants coming out of our ears and rarely get much in that will be of interest to them.